 Crimson Wine Group Says It Had No Relationship With Silicon Valley Bank

-/EIN News/ -- NAPA, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- Crimson Wine Group (OTCQB: CWGL) said today it had no relationship with Silicon Valley Bank, which was known to serve many companies in the wine sector.
+NAPA, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- Crimson Wine Group CWGL said today it had no relationship with Silicon Valley Bank, which was known to serve many companies in the wine sector.

 About Crimson Wine Group